Many hydroponic growers have only grown fruits, herbs, and veggies. But what if you decided…

 Indoor Cucumbers

-Once your plants start to grow, you can use a plant rod to allow the plant to wrap itself around it.
-Yes, you can train a plant.
-You can even use yarn to hang from the ceiling, and clip it to the plant so it doesn’t start to dip over the side of the container.
+Once your plants start to grow, you can use a plant rod to help them wrap themselves around it.
+This will help them to grow tall and strong, and it will also help to keep them from falling over.
+You can even use yarn to hang from the ceiling and clip it to the plant so that it doesn’t start to dip over the side of the container.

 Pruning